Death toll from brutal heat wave tops 1,000 in Spain and Portugal - NewsBreak

 Death toll from brutal heat wave tops 1,000 in Spain and Portugal

-With Europe in the throes of what could be one of its worst heat waves, fatalities mounted in Spain, and a 116-degree reading in Portugal this week could break a national record.
+With Europe in the throes of what could be one of its worst heat waves, fatalities mounted in Spain and Portugal and a 116-degree reading in Portugal broke a national record.

-The heat wave impacting Spain for several consecutive days has killed at least 1,000 people in Portugal and Spain, according to BNO News.
+The heat wave that has seared much of the Iberian Peninsula since last week has killed at least 1,000 people in Portugal and Spain, according to BNO News.

-This comes just one day after it was reported at least 360 people died from the heat in Spain, according to La Vanguardia.
-On Friday alone, 123 deaths in the country were attributed to the record-breaking heat.

-Of the 360 deaths reported on Saturday, the community of Madrid reported 22 deaths, while one 60-year-old municipal cleaning worker died Saturday during work.
+The majority of these deaths have occurred in Portugal where 659 deaths were recorded last week, according to the Directorate-General for Health.
+At least 368 deaths occurred in neighboring Spain in the same time period.

-On July 10, the first day of the heat wave, 15 heat-related deaths were recorded.
-Since then, the number of daily deaths has increased every day.
-By Wednesday, daily deaths attributed to the heat rose to 60 as temperatures surpassed 40 degrees Celsius in parts of the country.
+On July 10, the first day of the heat wave, 15 heat-related deaths were recorded in Spain.
+Since then, the number of daily deaths has increased every day across both Spain and Portugal as temperatures surpassed 100 degrees Fahrenheit (38 degrees Celsius) daily.

-Madrid-Barajas airport hit 108 degrees Fahrenheit (42.2 C) on Thursday, which broke its record for the highest temperature ever recorded in the month of July.
-Spain reported 93 deaths attributed to the heat on Thursday.
+Adolfo Suárez Madrid–Barajas Airport hit 108 degrees Fahrenheit (42.2 C) on Thursday, which broke its record for the highest temperature ever recorded in the month of July.

-The heat has been baking Portugal and Spain with temperatures frequently topping 100 F (38 C) since Friday, July 8.
-Seville, Spain, has been one of the hottest spots with the mercury soaring at or above 105 F (41 C) for nine consecutive days.

-The temperature of 116.6 F (47 C) recorded in Pinhão, Portugal, on Thursday, July 14, broke the record for the highest temperature ever recorded in the country in July, according to Portugal's meteorological agency, Instituto Português do Mar e da Atmosfera The country's current July record stands at 115.7 F (46.5 C) which was set in Amareleja in 1995.
+The temperature of 116.6 F (47 C) recorded in Pinhão, Portugal, on Thursday, July 14, broke the record for the highest temperature ever recorded in the country in July, according to Portugal's meteorological agency, Instituto Português do Mar e da Atmosfera.
+The country's previous July record stood at 115.7 F (46.5 C) which was set in Amareleja in 1995.

 On Sunday, the city of Bilbao, located in northern Spain, made a run at its all-time record as the country continued to sizzle.
 The highest the mercury ever climbed for the city was 108 F (42 C) on July 26, 1947.
-By Sunday afternoon, local time, the temperature had already climbed to 108 F (42 C).
-This has tied the all-time record.
+By Sunday afternoon, local time, the temperature had already climbed to 108 F (42 C) and tied the all-time record.

 This heat wave is expected to expand across Europe through this week and potentially through the end of the month for some areas.